 The world’s largest cranberry festival, the Warrens Cranberry Festival boasts more than 1,300 arts and craft, flea market and antique booths.
 Some 140,00 visitors attend each year to shop and experience everything cranberry from cranberry cream puffs, deep fried cranberries on a stick, and Cranberries Jubilee cooked in a giant fry pan and served over vanilla ice cream.
 For more information, click here or call (608) 378-4200.

 Cranberry Harvest Day – Oct.
 1-2, 2022

-Held annually the first weekend of October, Wetherby Cranberry Company is offering their 2021 Cranberry Harvest Days tours on Saturday, Oct.
+Held annually the first weekend of October, Wetherby Cranberry Company is hosting their 2022 Cranberry Harvest Days on Saturday, Oct.
 1, from 9 a.m. to noon.
-Cost is $10 per person for the tour.
+Cost of the tour is $10 for adults and $5 for children ages 6 to 18.
+Children 5 and younger are admitted free.
 Tours led by family members of this 120-year-old old cranberry marsh.
-Rent a pair of chest waders to wade out among floating cranberries and have your photo taken.
+You can also rent a pair of chest waders to wade out among floating cranberries and have your photo taken.
 Bring your own camera or cell phone.
 Guests may also rent chest waders on Sunday, Oct.
 2, from 10 a.m. to 2 p.m., to do the “Wetherby Wade” and view harvesting equipment on display.
 NOTE: No actual harvesting will be happening on Sunday.
-No reservations required for either day.
-Held rain or shine.
+No reservations are required for either day.
+Event is held rain or shine, so dress accordingly.
 For complete details, click here.
 The Wisconsin Cranberry Discovery Center will also be hosting special activities.
 Check their website for details as they become available.